yoavram/old-blog/pages/convergence-of-mean-fitness.md

 the frequency of individuals with *i* mutant alleles after mutation at generation 2 will be Poisson distributed with parameter $U(1-s)+U$.

-The same argument makes it clear that the distribution of mutant alleles at any generation *g* is Poisson distributed, but let's see a rigrouros formulation of this.
+The same argument makes it clear that the distribution of mutant alleles at any generation *g* is Poisson distributed.

 ## The expected number of mutant alleles

-After seeing how the distribution of mutant alleles changes at the first couple of generations, and verifying that this is a Poisson distribution, we can now formulate the recurrence relation for the expected number of mutatnt allele - or the parameter of the Poisson distribution, $\lambda$:
+After seeing how the distribution of mutant alleles changes at the first couple of generations, and verifying that this is a Poisson distribution, we can now formulate the recurrence relation for the expected number of mutant alleles - or the parameter of the Poisson distribution, $\lambda$:

 $$
 \lambda (g+1) = \sum_{k=0}^{\infty }{k\cdot f_{k}(g+1)} = \\